 Our bodies weren’t designed to sit in a chair filing someone’s nails back and forth all day.
 Obviously our physical design has a more practical survival purpose.
 But there are things we can do to prevent this potentially career-ending condition.

 First and foremost, be observant of your body.
 If your hand goes numb during filing or a specific portion of a nail service, something is amiss and needs to be fixed.
 Many nail technicians simply have bad habits that need to be broken.
 Maybe you sit with legs crossed or you pull a client’s hands rather than let her bring them to you.
 There’s an old joke about a guy who tells his doctor, “Doctor, it hurts when I move my hand like this.”
-To which the doctor replies “Don’t move your hand like that.”
-If there’s something you’re doing that consistently makes your hand hurt or go numb stop doing it.
+To which the doctor replies, “Don’t move your hand like that.”
+If there’s something you’re doing that consistently makes your hand hurt or go numb, stop doing it.

 Using wrist guards while you work and sleep may be unattractive but they keep you honest.
-That is, they make sure your hands don’t fall into a position that will ultimately cause carpal tunnel .
+That is, they make sure your hands don’t fall into a position that will ultimately cause carpal tunnel.
 Use an armrest at your table and have clients rest their hands on one.
 That way you’re not holding the hand up to work on it.
-And while we’re on the subject of equipment, check your hair and table.
+And while we’re on the subject of equipment, check your chair and table.
 Maintaining proper height is critical to preventing backache and injury.

 As for my sister, she gets paid while she’s convalescing and she has good medical insurance.
 Unfortunately, that’s not the case with many nail technicians.
-Your daily client load is you lifeblood.
+Your daily client load is your lifeblood.
 You simply cannot afford to let bad habits slip into job injuries.

 For reprint and licensing requests for this article, Click here.